 Salem, OR 97301

-following the twice annual DST clock shifts, and given the often mysterious
+twice annual DST clock shifts, and given the often mysterious steps one

-steps one must take to change a dash clock's time, how many traffic deaths
+must take to change a dash clock's time, how many traffic deaths do you

-do you suppose are caused by trying to comply with "Spring forward-Fall
+suppose are caused by trying to comply with "Spring forward-Fall backward"

-* Sheila Danzig has been doing a great job of nailing this issue for many years, plus there've been many DST laments --such as:
+* Sheila Danzig has been doing a great job of nailing this issue for many years, plus there's a boat load of DST laments across the Internet --such as:

 Although long despairing of our ever getting off the DST/standard time yo-yo, it has never-the-less behooved me to bear witness --to the gratuitous imposition, of being made to change our myriad clocks twice a year.
 The political inertness of our society in putting up with it for decades is astounding!
 (For 100 years, counting from DST's first being foisted upon us during World War One.)